top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 We want to run a broad analysis to be able to calculate average distances and the corresponding variance.
 Thus, we need as many test images as we can collect.
 For a number, we aim to have from a few hundred up to one thousand test images to run our analysis.
 To obtain the test images, we wrote a script to extract single images from a bag file.
 Thus, we are able to collect a proper amount of data without large effort.

 We need the line following demo in order to collect the needed bag files.
-To obtain a variety of the lightning, we will experiment with different light sources as well as different directions from which we illuminate the duckietown.
+To obtain a variety of the lightning, we will experiment with different light sources as well as different directions from which we illuminate the Duckietown.

 ### Annotation